Heatblur-Simulations/f-14-manual/src/systems/nav_com/ins.md

 radar STT on that aircraft, hook the STT-ed aircraft on the TID and then press F/F NAV UPDATE on the CAP.

-**Note:** By updating to the selected aircraft’s INS, its calibration/drift can potentially introduce a larger error into your own INS.
+💡 By updating to the selected aircraft’s INS, its calibration/drift can potentially introduce a larger error into your own INS.
 Both aircraft will share the same error though.

 ## Position Marking